Prime Minister of Bangladesh: Appointment

-According to the Constitution, the prime minister is appointed by the president based upon the result of the electorate's choice in a parliamentary general election held by the Election Commission.
-The prime minister will be the leader of the majority party (or coalition) in the Jatiya Sangsad and must have the confidence of the Jatiya Sangsad to govern.
-The cabinet is composed of ministers selected by the prime minister and appointed by the president.
-At least 90% of the ministers must be MPs.
+According to the Constitution, the Prime Minister is appointed by the President based upon the result of the electorate's choice in a parliamentary general election held by the Election Commission.
+The Prime Minister is the leader of the majority party (or coalition) in the Jatiya Sangsad and must have the confidence of the Jatiya Sangsad to govern.
+The Cabinet is composed of Ministers selected by the Prime Minister and appointed by the President.
+At least 90% of the Ministers must be MPs.
 The other 10% may be non-MP experts or "technocrats" who are not otherwise disqualified from being elected MPs.
-According to the constitution, the president can dissolve Parliament upon the written request of the prime minister.
-The appointments of the prime minister and other ministers of state and deputy ministers shall be made by the president:

-At least nine-tenths of their number shall be appointed from among members of parliament, and not more than one-tenth of their number may be chosen from persons qualified for election as members of parliament.
+According to the Constitution, the President can dissolve Parliament upon the written request of the Prime Minister.
+The appointments of the Prime Minister and other Ministers and Ministers of State shall be made by the President: At least nine-tenths of their number shall be appointed from among Members of Parliament, and not more than one-tenth of their number may be chosen from persons qualified for election as Members of Parliament.

-The prime minister is appointed and sworn in by the president:
+The Prime Minister is appointed and sworn in by the President through the oath below: